Tokyo Disney Resort

 - As discussed above, JR transfers to and from the airport are not always your best bet.

 Also, be sure you have written directions in Japanese to your destination (get your hotel front desk or concierge to write them out for you) and/or have a map with the destination clearly marked.
 Not all cab drivers speak very much English, so having a way to show them where you want to go is very handy.
-The layout of Tokyo is so confusing that even cab drivers got lost, which can quite a bit to the fare, since the driver ended up going far out of his way.
+The layout of Tokyo is so confusing that even cab drivers got lost, which can quite a bit to the fare.

 - When to Go